 About the Mary Catherine Strobel Volunteer Awards

-The Mary Catherine Strobel Volunteer Awards are Middle Tennessee's largest annual celebration of volunteerism.
+The Mary Catherine Strobel Volunteer Awards are Middle Tennessee's largest celebration of volunteerism.
 The event honors volunteers who give their time and talents to improve the community.
-Nominees, finalists, and recipients are celebrated at a luncheon attended by 600-plus guests.
-The event is held in partnership with the family of Mary Catherine Strobel, a community volunteer best remembered and honored for her tireless, joyful commitment to those in need.
+The Strobel Awards are held in partnership with the family of Mary Catherine Strobel, a community volunteer best remembered and honored for her tireless, joyful commitment to those in need.

-Capacity-building Volunteer: Honors individuals who provide significant operational or administrative support to a nonprofit agency, faith-based ministry or community organization, or developed an innovative approach to significantly improve an existing program.
+Capacity-building: Recognizes individuals who provided significant operational or administrative support in 2022 to a nonprofit agency, faith-based ministry or community organization, or developed an innovative approach to significantly improve an existing program.

 Mary Catherine Schweiss Strobel was born in Nashville on August 20, 1912, and grew up in the city’s old Germantown neighborhood – a humble, close knit community where people took care of one another.
 She is best remembered and honored in Middle Tennessee for her tireless, joyful commitment to those in need: the poor, the sick, the homeless and the helpless.